Leintwardine: Community

-Leintwardine is home to the Conservative MP Philip Dunne, who represents the Ludlow constituency and Leintwardine itself is represented by Bill Wiggin, MP for North Herefordshire.
+Leintwardine is home to the Conservative MP Philip Dunne, who represented the Ludlow constituency until 2024, and Leintwardine itself is represented by Ellie Chowns, MP for North Herefordshire.

 Amenities in the village include a fire station (Hereford and Worcester Fire and Rescue Service), a primary school and a library.
 There are two churches: one (the historic parish church of St Mary Magdalene) is Church of England/Anglican, the other a Methodist hall.
 There is also a village hall and neighbouring community centre (combined with the library).

 Local businesses include the Sun Inn, one of the country's last remaining parlour inns and one of CAMRA's listed heritage pubs.